for Spring 2019

 Salix 'Aquatica Gigantea Korso’

 aquatica = grows by water

-This selection was developed in Sweden as part of their willows for biofuels program after the first Gulf War, to reduce their reliance on Middle-Eastern petroleum.
-It's one vigorous son-of-a-gun and of the earliest varieties to flower, even as early as late February in Northern Vermont!
+This selection was developed in Finland as part of their willows for biofuels program after the first Gulf War, to reduce their reliance on Middle-Eastern petroleum.
+It is named after a town of that name.
+It's extremely vigorous and one of the earliest willows to flower, even as early as late February in Northern Vermont!
 The male catkins start pink and gradually turn silver-gray as they expand to 2in plus; then the anthers pop out and add gold to the display!
 Mature leaves are some of the largest of all hardy willows, reaching 8–10in long (that's where the "Gigantea" comes from).
 Will grow to 18ft in two years after coppicing; this encourages young shoots that produce the most flowers.
 As the name indicates it can tolerate damp soils and flowers best in full sun.
 As with all trees, do not plant near drainage pipes/septic systems.
 Hardy to Zone 3.

 USES: large ornamental shrub, but coppiced every 3-4 years to produce lots of young stems to enhance the winter landscape; long-lasting as a cut flower and can be forced into flower after the turn of the year.
 Good for large garden structures, coarse basketry and, of course, biofuels.
 Why is the USA so far behind on this?

 Male catkins open pink in early March, turn to sliver-gray and grow much larger as they mature.

 Stems have a light grayish-brown, felty indumentum (fuzzy hairs).

 Typical long rods of coppiced